 While physical therapists always have options, they pale in comparison to the setup that physicians have.
 You might not know this, but most physicians qualify for the PSLF program.
 Their training during residency and fellowship counts, too.
 Many DPTs, however, work in private practice clinics which aren’t eligible for PSLF.

 Hence, a physical therapist and a physician might end up paying a similar amount to their student loans even though the MD will have significantly greater lifetime earnings and substantially more debt.

-If you fall into the “how will I ever pay off my massive student loans and live a normal adult life” category, you should consider our student loan consult.
-We’ve made plans for over 1,000 borrowers, and we’re just getting started at saving physical therapists like your money.
+Do you fall into the “how will I ever pay off my massive student loans and live a normal adult life” category?
+If so, you should consider our student loan consult.
+We’ve made multiple plans for borrowers, and we can help physical therapists like you save money.

 The forces arrayed against you are immense and we can certainly help with your expensive physical therapy student loans.

-Have an outrageous story about your DPT program or your student loans?
+Have an outrageous story about your DPT student loans?
 Comment below (and feel free to use a pseudonym if you’re worried about anonymity).